Pytest-with-Eric/pytest-logging-example/readme.md

 # How to Use Pytest Logging And Print To Console And File?
 (A Comprehensive Guide)
-This repo contains the sample code for the article - [How to Use Pytest Logging And Print To Console And File?
-(A Comprehensive Guide)](https://pytest-with-eric.com/pytest-best-practices/pytest-logging/)
+This repo contains the sample code for the article - [How To Use Pytest Logging And Print To Console And File (A Comprehensive Guide)](https://pytest-with-eric.com/pytest-best-practices/pytest-logging/)

 This project explains how to use Pytest logging and print to console and file.

 # Requirements
-* Python (≥ 3.9)
+* Python (≥ 3.10)

 Please install the dependencies via the `requirements.txt` file using
 ```commandline